cardat/air-health-gis-tools/README.md

 Original "1 - Population Density.py" code, zonalstats: ```0.1 s``` per point.

 Using "coregRaster" numpy points-in-circle approach: ```43.9 µs ± 2.1 µs```per point.
+This algorithm has about a 1% difference to that returned by zonalstats.

 Combined with numba/jit: ```21.1 µs ± 1 µs``` per point.

+Using a square buffer region instead of a circle increase the speed to: ```2.79 µs ± 3.64 µs``` But this coincides with an difference in reported results of around 10% compared with zonalstats.

 ### Per buffer, per raster